o3de/o3de.org/content/docs/userguide/working-with-viewport-interaction-model.md

 ---
-description: ' Use the &VIM; to interact with entities in the &ALYlong; viewport.
+description: ' Use the Viewport Interaction Model to interact with entities in the Amazon Lumberyard viewport.
-  Learn about the differences between the new &VIM; and the old interaction model. '
+  Learn about the differences between the new Viewport Interaction Model and the old interaction model. '
-title: Working with the &VIM;
+title: Working with the Viewport Interaction Model
 ---
 # Working with the Viewport Interaction Model {#working-with-viewport-interaction-model}